jkniest/hue-it-documentation/docs/authentication/cloud/README.md

 # Cloud authentication

-Use can use the cloud authentication to control your lights from anywhere on the world.
+Use can use cloud authentication to control your lights from anywhere in the world.
 You don't need physical access to the bridge for this part.

 We recommend that you'll read the basics of [OAuth2](https://oauth.net/2/), since it will not be covered in this chapter.